 The Author's Page: The Decline of Higher Education in the United States

-Higher Education in the United States has been largely converted into a business enterprise.
+Higher Education in the United States has been more-or-less converted into a business enterprise.
 A business-driven administrative elite has largely taken over higher education, and has reduced its goals to pure numerics--an illogical but growth and profit-driven paradigm that emphasizes student (aka 'customer') recruitment and retention.
 Consideration of academic standards and real education has been all-but-lost at this stage, as evinced by rampant and widespread grade inflation.

 In keeping with a business model, universities employ advertising techniques.
+They now have offices of marketing and Brand Management.
 Public relations firms create slogans for universities and oversee advertising campaigns designed to increase enrollment.
 In doing so, they and several allied academic-business 'think tanks' have prooffered falacious arguments, designed to woo more student-customers.
 One of these is the tiresome contention that 'a college degree leads to much higher income and a better (economic) quality of life'.
 On the face of it, this argument appears correct.
 But when broken down by age cluster its claim is not bore out.
 It is statistically true: Americans with college degrees make substantially more money than those without college degrees.
 The dimension that must be interfaced in the analysis, however, is age cluster.
 Americans who are still working in their fifties and sixties (or even seventies) greatly alter the overall data.
 Those of us who graduated from a four-year institution pre-1985 were relativley rare.
 The number of college degrees granted each year in the United States is today several times higher than that in the 1970-85 period (and even more dramatically over and above that of the pre-1970 levels).
 If someone graduated from college in the seventies then yes, of course, the degree meant much greater economic mobility.
 Why?
 Because there were comparatively few Americans with college degrees.

 Second, today college is a much more expensive proposition.
 Business-administrators have agressively increased tuition and costs associated with university attendance.
 Student loan debt, which now totals over $1 billion nationwide, has ensnared an astounding 14 % of the American people.
 In contrast, those of us who attended college in the seventies and eighties paid relatively little in tuition (my tuition at the University of Texas in the early 1980s was $402 per semester), so that college--being affordable--made economic sense.